 - [35] The Non-Residential Properties Income Approach Valuation summary (R1 pp. 8-9) indicates a value of 11% for vacancy allowance for the office space.
 The Complainant provided a suggestion of value (C1 p.
-175) showing a 15% vacancy allowance for the office space. - [36] The Complainant's position is; that a typical vacancy of 15% exists within the Deerfoot Business Centre area and provided evidence through testimony and disclosure (C1 pp. 4, 91-134, 165) to demonstrate the actual vacancy within the subject is 38%, whilst the combined vacancy for the four properties is 27%.
-The Board found a discrepancy in the area and the vacant space in two of the four buildings within this hearing including the subject.
-The area used in the calculation table for the subject was derived from the Assessment Request for Information (ARFI) (R1 p.
-20) because the values were different than illustrated by the Respondent's comparison (R1 p.
-89) and the Complainant's rent roll (C1 p.
-134).
-Nonetheless, the Complainant's position is still relevant.
+180) showing a 15% vacancy allowance for the office space and none for the storage space. - [36] The Complainant's position is; that a typical vacancy of 15% exists within the Deerfoot Business Centre area and provided evidence through testimony and disclosure (C1 pp. 4, 91-134, 165) to demonstrate the actual vacancy within the subject is 0%, whilst the combined vacancy for the four properties is 27%.